microsoft/azure-trust-agents/challenge-3/readme.md

 3. Click on **See all data in the last 4h**
 4. On the top of your page, select your **Event types = Trace**

 In our use case, for each transaction processed (unique trace ID), we will have 12 traces.
-In the example below, for a run of 15 transactions, I can see 180 traces.
+In the example below, for a run of 15 transactions, I can see 180 traces

 ![alt text](images/tracing1.png)